 The history of Albania traces back to around 2000 BCE, when the Balkan Peninsula is occupied by the ancient Illyrian people, the Indo-European forebears of modern-day Albanians.

 As the Western Roman Empire begins to crumble, Albania becomes subject to rolling invasions and occupations by Germanic Goths, Asiatic Huns, Slavic Serbs and Croats, Bulgars, Normans and Venetians.
-The Western Empire finally falls in 476.
+The Western Roman Empire finally falls in 476.

-At the end of the 14th Century the Ottoman Empire invades.
+At the end of the 14th Century, the Ottoman Empire invades.
 The reign of the Ottomans over Albania lasts about 500 years.
-During this time about two-thirds of the Albanian population convert from Christianity to Islam.
+During this time around two-thirds of the Albanian population convert from Christianity to Islam.

 Ottoman rule of Albania is not all-pervasive.
 Isolated tribes in the country's mountainous regions are able to maintain their independence, governing themselves under a code of tribal law.
 Provincial Muslim rulers are also allowed a degree of autonomy by the empire.